Stress-linked pairs of vertices and the generic stress matroid: Preliminaries

-Let $X \subseteq \CC^k$ be an irreducible variety defined over $\QQ$.
-We say that a point $x \in \CC^k$ is \emph{$X$-generic} if $x \in X$ and the only polynomials with rational coefficients that vanish at $x$ are those that vanish at every point of $X$.
-More generally, a point of an irreducible Zariski constructible set $X$ is \emph{$X$-generic} if it is $\overline{X}$-generic.
-Note that by the \cref{theorem:constructiblesetsoverQ}(c), every $\overline{X}$-generic point lies in $X$.
-The following lemmas describe some of the basic properties of generic points.
+We call $L^\perp$ the \emph{orthogonal complement} of $L$.
+For an irreducible affine variety $X \subseteq \CC^E$ and a point $x \in X$, we let $T_x(X)$ denote the tangent space of $X$ at $x$.
+We say that $X$ is \emph{defined over $\QQ$} if it can be written as the zero locus of some polynomials with coefficients in $\QQ$.
+We say that a point $x \in X$ is \emph{$X$-generic} if the only polynomials over $\QQ$ that vanish at $x$ are those vanishing at every point of $X$.
+See \cref{appendix:alggeo} for a detailed overview of the algebraic geometry background used in the paper.